Yourconnect/VirtualPet/README.md

 ## Once you enter this game you are given the options to:
 ### 1.Admit a pet
-Create your new virtual pet they can be a living animal or a and admit them into the shelter!
+Create your new virtual pet.
+They can be a living animal or a Robot pet!
+Then admit them into the shelter!

 ## 2.Interact with a pet
 ### Interact with the pets in the shelter so no one gets bored.